-Matheson is the number one ranked funds law practice in Ireland, acting for 31% of Irish domiciled investment funds by assets under management as at 30 June 2020.
-Led by 12 partners, the practice comprises 70 asset management and investment fund lawyers and professionals in total.
-The group's expertise in alternative investment funds and UCITS is reflected in its tier one ranking by the European Legal 500 and the IFLR1000, and the team is specifically recognised for its abilities with respect to complex mandates.
+Matheson is the number one ranked funds law practice in Ireland, acting for 28% of Irish domiciled investment funds by assets under management as at 30 June 2024.
+Led by 13 partners, the practice comprises 70 asset management and investment fund lawyers and professionals in total.
+The department's expertise in UCITS and alternative investment funds is reflected in its tier one ranking by Chambers, the European Legal 500 and the IFLR1000, and the team is specifically recognised for its abilities with respect to complex mandates.

 We are consistently involved in influencing developments in the asset management and investment funds industry in Ireland and Europe.
-Our partners and associates hold key industry appointments on various committees and taskforces of the Irish funds industry association (Irish Funds).
-We also hold an appointment to the Irish Prime Minister's International Financial Services Centre Funds Working Group and, at European level, a Matheson partner sits on the the ESG Standing Committee, UCITS working group, the ETF working Group and the Benchmarks working group of the European Fund and Asset Management Association.
+Our Establishing an Investment Limited partners and associates hold key industry appointments on various Partnership in Ireland committees and taskforces of the Irish funds industry association ("Irish Funds").
+We hold an appointment to the Irish Prime Minister's The purpose of this brochure is to provide an overview of Irish International Financial Services Centre Funds Working Group and, at investment limited partnerships ("ILPs") and the key steps in European level, a Matheson partner sits on the ESG and Stewardship establishing an ILP in Ireland.
+Standing Committee and the ETFs taskforce of the European Fund and Asset Management Association ("EFAMA").